adithya-s-k/CompanionLLM/README.md

 ## Project Overview

-The goal of this project is to fine-tune the LLama V2 Large language model using a specially curated dataset.
+The goal of this project is to fine-tune the LLama2 Large language model using a specially curated dataset.
 We've derived inspiration from the original dataset created by ehartford, which you can find on Hugging Face's dataset repository [here](https://huggingface.co/datasets/ehartford/samantha-data).
 However, we've made modifications to the dataset to tailor it specifically for training the CompanionLLama model.

 ## Dataset